e1abrador/ANSIrem/README.md

 # ANSIrem

-ANSIrem will remove all ANSI characters on a given text file, for example:
+ANSIrem will remove all ANSI characters on a given text file (updating the same file, not creating a new one), for example:

 ````none
 $ cat results.txt